 The Lion Group continuously monitors water usage (water withdrawal) and wastewater discharge in its business activities as it strives to alleviate environmental impact and reduce water usage through recycling.
 We have been implementing ongoing measures to reduce water used in cleaning processes.
-As part of these efforts, in 2016, we began operating industrial wastewater recycling facilities at the Chiba Plant.
+As part of these efforts, we have been operating industrial wastewater recycling facilities at the Chiba Plant since 2016.
 In addition, we use limited quantities of rainwater collected from the plant roof for cooling and for watering flowerbeds.